How Much Does a Destination Wedding Cost? 2026 Guide

 Destination Wedding Cost FAQ

-The ceremony package itself can be $0.
-Many all-inclusive resorts — including Riu, Dreams, Palace Resorts, and Secrets — offer a complimentary wedding package when your group books a minimum number of rooms (typically 10 rooms for 3+ nights).
-The package includes the venue, officiant, bouquet and boutonniere, wedding cake, and sparkling wine toast.
-The couple still pays for their own room, travel, and any upgrades they choose — but the ceremony fee is waived.
+The ceremony package can genuinely be $0.
+Most major all-inclusive brands — RIU (lowest threshold in the market), Dreams, Secrets, Palace Resorts, Hard Rock, Barceló, and Paradisus — offer a complimentary ceremony package when your group books a qualifying number of room nights.
+The package includes the ceremony venue, officiant, bouquet, cake, and sparkling wine toast at no additional charge.
+The couple still pays for their own room and travel, and guests pay for theirs — but the ceremony fee itself is waived.
+See our full free destination wedding packages guide for brand-by-brand thresholds and inclusions.

 Get Expert Help Planning Your Destination Wedding